jcervas/class-cmu-84-721/Notes/The Nature and Origins of Mass Opinion/The Nature and Origins of Mass Opinion.md

 ## Deductions from Model (Chapter 4)

 1. **Deduction D1:** Attitude responses to survey questions tend to fluctuate over time due to the inconsistency of considerations.
-(Supported)
+   - *Supported:* The text discusses how attitudes fluctuate over time, and these fluctuations are attributed to the inconsistency of the considerations that individuals bring to mind when responding to survey questions.

 2. **Deduction D2:** The inconsistencies in attitudes are not due to random variation but reflect genuine fluctuations in the considerations that individuals bring to mind when responding to survey questions.
-(Supported)
+   - *Supported:* The text indicates that the inconsistencies in attitudes are not random but are rooted in genuine fluctuations in the considerations that individuals have.

 3. **Deduction D3:** These fluctuations in considerations can be attributed to the phenomenon of ambivalence, where individuals hold mixed or conflicting attitudes on certain issues.
-(Supported)
+   - *Supported:* The text mentions the phenomenon of ambivalence and how it contributes to fluctuations in attitudes and considerations.

 4. **Deduction D4:** Response instability consists largely of chance variation around a stable central tendency when the flow of communications remains steady.
-(Supported)
+   - *Supported:* The text discusses how response instability primarily involves chance variation around a stable central tendency when the flow of communications remains steady.

 5. **Deduction D5:** Better-informed individuals are more likely to possess cueing information that helps them reject communications inconsistent with their values.
-(Supported)
+   - *Supported:* The text suggests that better-informed individuals are more likely to reject communications inconsistent with their values, supporting this deduction.

 6. **Deduction D6:** More politically aware individuals are likely to form considerations that are homogeneously consistent with their values, leading to greater response stability.
-(Supported)
+   - *Supported:* The text discusses how more politically aware individuals tend to form more homogeneous considerations, which contributes to greater response stability.

 7. **Deduction D7:** More politically aware individuals exhibit less random instability in their closed-ended attitude reports.
-(Supported)
+   - *Supported:* The text mentions that more politically aware individuals exhibit less random instability in their attitude reports, supporting this deduction.

 8. **Deduction D8:** Attitude stability is stronger for issues with clear partisan divisions, as they provide clearer message cues to the public.
-(Supported)
+   - *Supported:* The text discusses how attitude stability can be stronger for issues with clear partisan divisions, which provide clearer message cues, supporting this deduction.

 9. **Deduction D9:** Attitude statements are more reliable for issues that are highly salient and frequently discussed by the public.
-(Supported)
+   - *Supported:* The text mentions that attitude statements on certain issues are more reliable, indicating that these issues are highly salient and frequently discussed by the public, supporting this deduction.

 10. **Deduction D10:** Individuals who care strongly about issues or are part of issue publics will exhibit less random variability in their attitude statements.
-(Partially Supported)
+    - *Partially Supported:* The text provides some evidence supporting this deduction but also mentions conflicting findings regarding the relationship between issue importance and response variability.

 11. **Deduction D11:** In a stable informational environment, individuals remain near their equilibrium points, resulting in minimal susceptibility to systematic attitude change.
-(Supported)
+    - *Supported:* The text discusses how individuals tend to remain near their equilibrium points in a stable informational environment, resulting in minimal susceptibility to systematic attitude change.

 12. **Deduction D12:** Changes in the direction of open-ended remarks are associated with changes in the direction of closed-ended survey responses.
-(Partially Supported)
+    - *Partially Supported:* The text provides some evidence for this deduction but mentions that the relationship is not entirely consistent.

-13. **Deduction D13:** Response instability is partly due to internal conflict in individuals' considerations, which may occur across interviews and remain unnoticed.
-(Supported)
+13. **Deduction D13:** The internal conflict most responsible for response instability is conflict of which respondents themselves are unaware because it occurs across rather than within interviews.
+    - *Supported:* The text suggests that internal conflict occurring across interviews contributes to response instability, supporting this deduction.

 # Chapter 2: Information, predispositions, and opinion